-Sarah Klein of the Huffington Post with the help of Dr. Sheila Crowe, a member of Celiac Disease Foundation’s Medical Advisory Board laid out nine tips on starting a gluten-free diet.
-The original article can be found here on the Huffington Post’s website.
+Sarah Klein of the Huffington Post, with the help of Celiac Disease Foundation’s Medical Advisory Board member Dr. Sheila Crowe, laid out nine tips on starting a gluten-free diet.
+The original article can be found on the Huffington Post’s website.

 More people than ever are buying, cooking and eating gluten-free foods — not that they all require the diet.
 Gluten-free living appeals to about 30 percent of American adults – but seems to still be widely misunderstood.